chatlean/d-search/README.md

 # dChatLean
-# Proof Search
 The project focuses on generating mathematical proofs by employing two proof search algorithms.
 The proof search algorithms we propose are simple yet effective, based on the principles of Breadth-First Search (BFS) and Depth-First Search (DFS).
+In this repository, we contain all codes for dChatLean and dChatLean+, which are based on DFS.

 We utilize chatGPT and Lean3 to support the mathematical proof.
 This initiative provides the means to explore the mathematical proofs and equips with the necessary resources to address complex mathematical challenges.